Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Fine-grained exploration of flux across frequency threshold boundaries

-For contrast, we show in Fig.~\ref{threshold_flux_6_80} the flux across a threshold of $10^{-6}$ between the 1980s and 1990s (again, not counting years).
-In particular, while increases in ``HIV'' and ``bisexual'' make the list (similarly to many signals in Fig.~\ref{threshold_flux_5_80}), as do ``fax'', ``laptop'', and ``Internet'', a great swath of the signals are accounted for by one franchise.
+We show in Figs.~\ref{fig:langevo.threshold_flux_6_70} and~\ref{fig:langevo.threshold_flux_6_80} the flux across a threshold of $10^{-6}$ between the 1970s and 1980s, and the 1980s and 1990s (again, not counting years).
+The first of these is not particularly topical, though we do see ``AIDS'' increase above this threshold a decade prior to its increase over $10^{-5}$ as seen in Fig.~\ref{fig:langevo.threshold_flux_5_80}.
+For the second pair of decades, we find some surprising signals.
+In particular, while increases in ``HIV'' and ``bisexual'' make the list (similarly to many signals in Fig.~\ref{fig:langevo.threshold_flux_5_80}), as do ``fax'', ``laptop'', and ``Internet'', a great swath of the signals are accounted for by one franchise.
 We note increases in ``Picard'', ``TNG'', ``Sisko'', and ``DS9.''
 These latter signals should serve as a reminder that the word distributions in library-like Google Books corpus~\cite{pechenick2015a}, even for fiction, do not remotely resemble the contents of normal conversations (at least not for the general population).
 However, we do observe signals arising at this threshold from factors external to the imaginings of specific authors.
 It would therefore be premature to dismiss the contributions at this threshold because of an apparent overabundance of ``Star Trek.''
-In fact, since ``The Next Generation'' and ``Deep Space 9'' aired precisely during these two decades, an abundance of ``Star Trek'' novels in the English Fiction data set is actually quite encouraging, because these novels do exist, are available in English, and are (clearly) fiction.
+In fact, because ``The Next Generation'' and ``Deep Space 9'' aired precisely during these two decades, an abundance of ``Star Trek'' novels in the English Fiction data set is actually quite encouraging, because these novels do exist, are available in English, and are (clearly) fiction.

-For consistency, we also include the flux (omitting years) across this threshold between the 1970s and 1980s in Fig.~\ref{threshold_flux_6_70}.
-While not particularly topical, we do see ``AIDS'' increase above this threshold a decade prior to its increase over $10^{-5}$ as seen in Fig.~\ref{threshold_flux_5_80}.